-This allergy free biscotti is gluten free, dairy free, egg free, nut free and is a delicious accompaniment to a hot cup of coffee or tea.
-Package it up in a seasonal tin or cellophane bag and gift it to someone you love!
-Jump to Recipe
+This allergy free brownie biscotti is gluten free, dairy free, egg free, nut free and is a delicious accompaniment to a hot cup of coffee or tea.

-When looking through my recipe book one day, I found the torn out recipe and wondered if it could be made without the common allergens.
+When looking through my recipe book one day, I found a biscotti recipe torn out from an old Cooking Light magazine that I had made years before.

 - 1/3 cup "safe" margarine or coconut oil